What Is Business Organizations Law?

-Starting a business is a significant accomplishment, one that involves a lot of structural decisions.
-Will you operate your business independently, or will you have a business partner or two?
+Starting a business is a big accomplishment, one that involves a lot of structural decisions.
+Will you operate your business on your own, or will you have a business partner or two?
 Do you want to incorporate?
 How much personal liability are you comfortable with?
-Each type of business structure has different requirements, offers different levels of protection, and brings different levels of liability.
+Each type of business structure has different requirements, offers different levels of protection and brings with it different levels of liability.

-- Which business entity you choose for your business depends on your circumstances and goals.
+- Which business entity you chose for your business depends on your own circumstances and goals

 An Overview of Business Organizations Law

-Suppose you are considering starting a business, or you have created a business but are unsure how to register it.
-In that case, it may be helpful to review the common types of business organizations available to you.
+If you are considering starting a business, or you have started a business but are unsure about how you should register it, it may be helpful to review the common types of business organizations available to you.

-A business owned and operated by one person is called a sole proprietorship.
-It is the simplest type of business, and they are straightforward to set up.
-These types of businesses don’t even require any formal action because they are formed automatically through business activities.
-While you don’t need to take any legal action to create the business, you still need to make sure you obtain the required permits and licenses to operate said business legally in your jurisdiction.
+A business that is owned and operated by one person is called a sole proprietorship.
+It is the simplest type of business, and they are very easy to set up.
+In fact, these types of businesses don’t even require any formal action, because they are formed automatically through business activities.
+Just because you don’t need to take any formal action to create the business, however, you still need to make sure you obtain the necessary permits and licenses that are required to legally operate the business in your jurisdiction.

-A partnership is a business owned and operated by two or more people who have agreed to share responsibilities and profits.
-The two most common types of partnerships are “general” and “limited liability.”
+A partnership is a business that is owned and operated by two or more people who have agreed to share responsibilities and profits.
+The two most common types of partnerships are general and limited liability.

-In a general partnership, partners share management responsibilities and profits.
+In a general partnership, partners share management, responsibilities, and profits.
 They also share responsibility for all the business’s debts and other financial obligations.
-This is likely the best route if all your partners want to be actively involved in the business.
+If all your partners want to be actively involved in the business, this is likely the best route.

-A limited liability partnership includes both general partners and limited partners.
-The general partners own and operate the business and assume its debts and liabilities.
-In contrast, limited partners have no control over the company and accept none of the liability—acting instead as investors.
-This type of partnership is usually used when many passive partners do not wish to be actively engaged in the management of the business.
-These are more administratively complex than general partnerships, so you may want to evaluate whether forming a limited partnership over a general one is necessary.
+A limited partnership includes both general partners and limited partners.
+The general partners own and operate the business, and assume liability for its debts and liabilities, while limited partners have no control over the business and assume none of the liability—acting instead as investors.
+This type of partnership is usually used when there are many passive partners who do not wish to be actively engaged in the management of the business.
+These are more administratively complex than general partnerships, so you may want to evaluate whether it is necessary to form a limited partnership over a general one.

-The profits of corporations formed under subsection C of the Internal Revenue Code are taxed separately from owners’ taxes.
-Owners can split the corporate profit amongst themselves, resulting in tax savings.
-There can be unlimited shareholders in a C-corp, and foreign nationals can be owners and investors.
+The profits of corporations formed under subsection C of the Internal Revenue Code are taxed separately from its owners’ or shareholders’ earnings (double taxation requirement).
+Owners can split the corporate profit amongst themselves, which can result in tax savings.
+There can be an unlimited number of shareholders in a C-corp, and foreign nationals can be owners and investors.

 These are corporations formed under subchapter S of the tax code.
 In contrast to a C-corporation, S-corps are closely held, which means you cannot have more than 100 shareholders.
 Additionally, there are limits on who can be shareholders or invest because it must be a domestic corporation.
-For a more in-depth discussion about S-corps, you can follow this link.
+Learn more about S-corps.